CubeAPM

 1. CubeAPM

-cubeapm as best elasticsearch monitoring tool
+cubeapm as the best elasticsearch monitoring tool

 Known For

 CubeAPM is known for its OpenTelemetry-native observability platform that delivers unified visibility across metrics, logs, traces, and events (MELT).
 It’s purpose-built for engineering and SRE teams that manage complex distributed systems like Elasticsearch, Kubernetes, and cloud-native workloads.
-The platform emphasizes simplicity, predictable pricing, and full control — offering both SaaS and self-hosted (BYOC) options to meet compliance and scalability needs.

 Elasticsearch Monitoring Features